exasol/row-level-security/doc/system_requirements.md

 #### User Roles
 `req~user-roles~1`

-Data Owners can assign zero or more roles to users.
+Data Owners can assign between zero and 63 roles to users.

 Rationale: